 10. Getting Schooled

 So you got schooled in your first few sparring sessions?
 Don’t worry, getting whopped is part of learning.
 Everyone, even the greats, gets ‘taken to school’ at some point in their career.
 Learn from your mistakes and focus on correcting them.
-Also train longer and harder than the guys/girls who boxed rings around you.
+Also, train longer and harder than the guys/girls who boxed rings around you.
 If you’re training twice per week, start training three or four times weekly.

-If you want to substantially improve bad enough, you will if you follow your trainer’s instructions, take the sport seriously, and dedicate yourself.
+If you want to substantially improve badly enough, you will if you follow your trainer’s instructions, take the sport seriously, and dedicate yourself.
 Focus on the basics and focus on W.I.N.
 (What’s Important Now).